Please contact us if your question is not answered below.

-Books and other library materials can be renewed once by making a request in person at the library's front desk or by logging into your iLink account.
+Books and other library materials can be renewed once by making a request in person at the library's front desk or by logging into your library account.
+You can log in to your account through the Library Catalog.
+The login is in the upper righthand corner of the library catalog.
 This first renewal does not require you to bring the item back to the library.
 For additional renewals you do need to bring the item back to the library.
 An item with a hold placed on it will not be renewed.

 Can I put a book on hold?

 Books or other library materials which are currently checked out by someone else may be placed on hold for you.
-To place a hold, make a request at the library's front desk or log in to iLink, the library catalog.
+To place a hold, make a request at the library's front desk or log in to the Library Catalog.

-How do I log in to iLink, the library catalog?
+How do I log in to the library catalog?

-Request your username and PIN from the public services librarian.
-Go to the library catalog and click "My Account."
-You will be prompted to enter your username and PIN.
-Once logged in you can place holds on items currently checked out, renew items you have already checked out, update your contact information, and change your PIN.
+Request your username and password from the public services librarian.
+Go to the Library Catalog and click "Sign In" beside the label "Your Library Account".
+You will be prompted to enter your username and password.
+Once logged in you can place holds on items currently checked out, renew items you have already checked out, update your contact information, and change your password.